pydanny/archived-presentations/intro_to_python/slides.rst

 #.
 Learn it fast

-    * Experienced developers take a week to get competent
+    * Experienced developers take a week to get competent in Python
     * Java takes 6 months
     * C takes 2 years